vasiinso/atomacos/README.md

 - [Source] Code
 - Changes
     - [Commits] page has all changes to the project.
-    - [Releases] page will also outline changes
+    - [Release] page will also outline changes
 - Thanks [ATOMac] and [PyObjC]